camwhite/landingbot/README.md

 let landingbot = new Landingbot();
 ```

-Or with an options object like this
+However, that does not provide much functionality.
+You probably want to supply options like this..

 ```
 const Landingbot = require('landingbot');